Grilled Veal Steaks with Mojo Marinade

 Cooking veal steaks on the stovetop

-If you don’t have access to a grill, you can also pan grill the steaks on a stovetop.
-Use a well seasoned cast iron skillet or grill pan to sear them.
+If you don’t have access to a grill, you can also pan-grill the steaks on a stovetop.
+Sear them in a well-seasoned cast iron skillet or grill pan.

 2. Add a few teaspoons of olive oil to the pan and swirl to coat.

-3. Make sure the veal flank steaks are patted dry before adding them to the pan.
-Sear on one side for 3-5 minutes, then flip and cook for an additional 3-4 minutes or to desired doneness.
+3. Ensure the veal flank steaks are patted dry before adding them to the pan.
+Sear on one side for 3-5 minutes, then flip and cook for 3-4 minutes or to the desired doneness.

 4. Transfer the steaks to a cutting board to rest for a few minutes before slicing.